benchmarkstudios/barebones/README.md

 ## Credits

-* [Twitter Bootstrap](http://getbootstrap.com "Twitter Bootstrap") for a modified version of their grid.
+* [Twitter Bootstrap](http://getbootstrap.com "Twitter Bootstrap") for a modified version of their grid